 Bachelor of Science Programs

-Certificate and Associate of Science Programs
+Associate of Science and Certificate Programs

 A Mercy College associate of science degree is designed primarily to prepare students for immediate employment upon degree completion and the successful passage of necessary licensure/certification tests for the respective field.
-The programs also prepare graduates to continue their education at the bachelor level in various completion programs, like those offered by Mercy College.
+The programs also prepare graduates to continue their education at the bachelor level in various programs, like those offered by Mercy College.